grdddj/done-for-today/plan.md

 # Tomorrow

+Manufacturing tests:
+- new requirements - extra popups

 Translations:
+- UI changes of english translations
 - zbyva 2 sekund ... solve the issue with plurals
-- loader text in new language

 ---